RAF Binbrook: Fighters

 After the departure of IX and 12 squadrons in 1959, 64 Squadron with Gloster Javelin all-weather fighters moved to Binbrook together with part of the Central Fighter Establishment from RAF West Raynham.
 85 Target Facilities Squadron also moved to Binbrook with a mixture of Canberras and Gloster Meteors.

 Lightnings

 English Electric Lightnings moved to Binbrook in 1965 with 5 Squadron, and 1972 with 11 Squadron.
 5 and 11 were the last two RAF Lightning squadrons.
-5 Squadron re-equipped with the Tornado F3 at RAF Coningsby early in 1988, leaving 11 Squadron to continue at Binbrook for a few more months with the remaining few Lightnings in RAF service.
-When 11 Squadron disbanded to also re-equip with the Tornado F3 at RAF Leeming, the Lightning was withdrawn from service.
+5 Squadron re-equipped with the Panavia Tornado F.3 at RAF Coningsby early in 1988, leaving 11 Squadron to continue at Binbrook for a few more months with the remaining few Lightnings in RAF service.
+When 11 Squadron disbanded to also re-equip with the Tornado F.3 at RAF Leeming, the Lightning was withdrawn from service.